the-mad-dev/tech-backend-dev/pg-transaction/readme.md

 ##### Execution flow:
 1. main.js will be initialised with db and a request context.
 Request context should be unique per request
-2. main.js testingTransaction() will open a transaction T1.
+2. main.js transactionDemo() will open a transaction T1.
 3. Peform a get query using T1.
 4. open T2 which is a child of T1.
 5. Perform a get query using T2.